aaronlindsay879/Matrix/README.md

 ## Olm
 #### Keys
 Keys handles parsing and creating keys for an olm account.
+* GetIdentityKeys(IntPtr) - Find the identity keys for an account at the given memory location
-* GetBase64Key(IntPtr) - Find the base64 key for an account at the given memory location
+* GetOneTimeKeys(IntPtr) - Find the one time keys for an account at the given memory location
+* GenerateOneTimeKeys(IntPtr, uint, Random, uint) - Using the given account, generate the given number of one time keys using the given Random class and length of random data

 #### Account
 Account handles creating and managing olm accounts.